He Never Saw It Coming

 “What if he doesn’t feel the same?”

-“That’s not likely the happen.
+“That’s not likely to happen.
 Daphne, Harry is completely smitten with you.
 It’s plain as the nose on his face whenever you’re around him.”

 “Are you sure?”